RESOURCES

 The following documents offer suggestions to enhance your personal recovery.

-Below are suggestions tailored to the types of meetings you attend:
+Below are suggestions to improve your personal recovery tailored to the types of meetings you attend:

 • If you've only listened at telephone meetings, introduce yourself when the meeting asks for newcomers to introduce themselves